Australian Bureau of Statistics

 Machinery and equipment

-Consists of transport equipment, computing equipment and other machinery and equipment other than that acquired by households for final consumption.
+Includes transport equipment and other machinery and equipment, other than that acquired by households for final consumption.

 Output that is sold at prices that are economically significant or otherwise disposed of on the market, or intended for sale or disposal on the market.

-The definition of those industries that constitute the 'market sector' is defined to include all industries except for Public administration and safety (O); Education and training (P); Health care and social assistance (Q) and Ownership of dwellings.
-The key aggregate GDP market sector and associated measures has been replaced by Gross value added market sector.
-The latter is different in that it excludes 'taxes less subsidies on products'.
-For more information see Information Paper: Upcoming changes to the Australian System of National Accounts, 2010-11 (Cat. no. 5204.0.55.007).
+The 'market sector' is defined to include all industries except for Public administration and safety (O); Education and training (P); Health care and social assistance (Q) and Ownership of dwellings.

 Net domestic product